AyeshwaryaB/Excel-Sheets/README.md

-Conducted data cleaning on retail dataset using advanced Excel functions, including Pivot tables to summarize data.
-Built dashboards in Excel to communicate demographic segments, customer behaviour and income trends.
+Designed a Bike Sales dashboard in Excel, utilizing a raw dataset "bike_buyers" sheet.
+Formulas used: Check for duplicates, IF statements, nested IF’s, Pivot tables, Charts, and Slicer to conduct data analysis.
+Built dashboards to communicate demographic segments, customer behaviour and income trends.